St Mary Redcliffe and Temple School: Houses

-School uniform

-The school requires a school uniform for all pupils except those in the sixth form.
-The uniform is a black blazer, with the school logo, a "Redcliffe red" jumper (with or without sleeves), white shirt, black shoes, charcoal grey trousers and socks, and school tie with the SMRT logo; girls are entitled to wear skirts or trousers.
-In summer, students are not required to wear the blazer or tie, but they must still wear a jumper.

 Facilities

 Academic subjects are taught either in the main school building or the Ikoba (formally Temple Colston) Building (opened 1987).
 SMRT's on-site sports facilities include an indoor swimming pool, a new sports hall, a gym, an outdoor astroturf 'arena', now containing floodlights, which can be used by years 8–11 at break and lunch, and a new basketball and tennis court outside, which can be used by year 7s at break and lunch.
 Double P.E. lessons used to be held at The Old Redcliffians fields in Brislington, where they were used for football, rugby, hockey and athletics.
 The school now uses the South Bristol Sports Centre, in addition to holding some double lessons at school, in one of the sports facilities.
-The school's music facilities are of high standards, including a computer room dedicated for music, classrooms with 'pull out' keyboards and sound proof practice rooms with a working piano/keyboard in each.
-The music department also have a recording studio, although mainly used by years 11–13, and a recital room, which is a big room with a grand piano, drum kit(s), other percussion, and is used as a rehearsal space by students and ensembles and for small concerts.
+The school's music facilities include a computer room dedicated to music, classrooms with 'pull out' keyboards and sound proof practice rooms with a piano/keyboard in each.
+The music department also has a recording studio, although mainly used by years 11–13, and a recital room, which is a big room with a grand piano, drum kit(s), other percussion, and is used as a rehearsal space by students and ensembles and for small concerts.

-Traditional events

-Regular traditional events include House Eucharists and House services, beginning and end of term whole school church services and community coffee mornings.
-Annual events include a Remembrance Day service, Pentecost service, Leavers service and a Christmas carol service.